Most Creepy Places in the World

 9) Aboveground Cemeteries (Guatemala)

 There’s something even more creepy about cemeteries when the graves on the surface.
-The tombs are kept because once you dig a little, you would hit water.
+The tombs are kept because once you dig a little, you would hit the water.
 So this simply helps to keep caskets from floating away.
 Icky.
-You can find such aboveground graveyards in many coastal places around the world and they’re all unquestionably spooky to roam around.
+You can find such aboveground graveyards in many coastal places around the world from New Orleans to Key West and throughout Mexico.
+They’re all unquestionably spooky to roam around.

 Yet when we wandered through the plots in the remote town of Livingston, Guatemala, it sent chills tingling up our spine.
 This small coastal town that’s inaccessible by roads has a very unique and culture.
 The Garifuna culture was very friendly yet it sometimes gave off a bit of a haunted vibe.
 So when we found ourselves in the midst of this cemetery with towering graves as far as we could see and no one else around, you can perhaps understand how we managed to feel pretty spooked!